-Issue 3 - Effects of Damage Management Methods on Human Health and Safety that would not be available under either of those alternatives would be mesurol, alpha chloralose, and DRC-1339.
-If WS implemented Alternative 1, the avicide DRC-1339 would only be available to WS' personnel when managing damage associated with blackbirds, crows, pigeons, starlings, and gulls.
+Issue 3 - Effects of Damage Management Methods on Human Health and Safety

+The threats to human safety from methods would be similar across the alternatives because many of the same methods would be available.
+If WS implemented Alternative 2 or Alternative 3, the only methods that would not be available under either of those alternatives would be mesurol, alpha chloralose, and DRC-1339.
+The avicide DRC-1339 would only be available to WS' personnel when managing damage associated with blackbirds, crows, pigeons, starlings, and gulls.
 Alpha chloralose would only be available to WS' personnel when managing damage associated with waterfowl and pigeons.
 Mesurol would only be available to WS' personnel when attempting to deter crows from feeding on the eggs of federally designated threatened or endangered species.